Expression Language

 Fixed Count

-Multiply an expression by an integer to loop a fixed number of times:
+Repeat an expression a fixed number of times:

 loop = (